canada-ca/accelerators_accelerateurs-gcp/README.md

 To deploy the environment please follow the processes outlined in the deployment [README](deployment-templates/README.md)

-The [guardails](./guardrail-details) folder contains documentation which describes how compliance with the individual guardrails are achieved.
+The `guardails-details` folder contains documentation which describes how compliance with the individual guardrails are achieved.

 Currently Available Accelerators
 - Guardrails ([link](deployment-templates/Terraform/Guardrails))